Fluzzroz/Contxtful-phone-model/Benoit-Boucher-Capstone-Proposal.md

 _recall = true_positives / (true_positives + false_negatives)_

-**Clustering Score** Because of the unique nature of the problem (specifically: verifying that labels are grouped into unique clusters), we came up with a homemade metric to measure the quality of our clustering.
+**Clustering Score** Because of the unique nature of the problem (specifically: verifying that labels are grouped into unique clusters), I came up with a homemade metric to measure the quality of my clustering.
 The basis for the calculation is a matrix where the rows are the true labels, the columns are the new clusters, and each item(i,j) in the matrix is the percentage of samples that has label(i) and was classified into cluster(j).
 Every entry in this matrix will be passed into the following special function:

  _f(x) = 2 * |x - 0.5|_

 This function was calibrated to return a score close to 1 if the input ratio is either close to 0 or 1.
 A good score signifies that the labels were indeed clustered into clusters in an exclusive fashion.
 In other words, a specific label should be found inside a unique cluster and nowhere else.
-We then average the score of every item in the label-cluster matrix to give the final score.
+I then average the score of every item in the label-cluster matrix to give the final score.

 There is a caveat to this metric: it is highly sensitive to outliers.
 Clusters can ultimately contain only one outlier, thus fooling the calculation and generating a very high score.